 Particular stars are Samuel Marsden Collegiate School and Queen Margaret’s for Girls.

 This phrase is so common in Wellington that it’s almost an inside joke.
 It’s for good reason, though.
-Wellington CBD is compact and easy to get around on foot, so if you live in the centre you could reasonably walk most places.
+Wellington CBD is compact and easy to get around on foot, so if you live in the center, you could reasonably walk to most places.

-If you opt for one of the green suburbs, there are 5 train lines, several ferry routes and regular local buses.
+If you opt for one of the green suburbs, there are five train lines, several ferry routes, and regular local buses.
 Regular commuters usually opt for monthly passes to save a few dollars.